krtffl/krtffl.dev/content/posts/testcontainers.md

 	suite.NoError(result.Error)
 	suite.Equal(0, len(models))

-	// add an entity
+	// add an entity. now there is no need to use
-	entity := &domain.Dojo{
+    // the constructor as we are querying the db directly entity := &domain.Dojo{
 		ID:   uuid.NewString(),
-		Name: "TestUpdateDojo",
+		Name: "my cool ass dojo",
 	}

 	result = suite.db.Save(&entity)